+Chapter ?? gives an overview of related work.
 In Chapter 3 we'll look into the field of Co-Design and the problems it tries to solve.
-In Chapter 3.2 different types of Co-Design approaches are described, and the classifications that can be made.
-It turns out that the paradigms, the computational models, are very important to understand the design strategy to use and they are directly related to the paradigm shift.
+Different types of Co-Design approaches are described, and the classifications that can be made.
+It turns out that understanding the paradigms, the computational models, is very important to decide on selecting a design strategy to use.
 Therefore Chapter 4 describes computational models that are commonly used to model (parts of) systems.

-A single paradigm approach has serious disadvantages so various models that allows a mixture of 2 or more computational models have been proposed in literature.
-In Chapter 5 the various aspects of system-level modelling will be discussed.
-This Chapter will serve as a guide for Chess in assessment of future developments and it Chapter 6 a number of existing projects and models will be described and analyzed using the classifications and ideas found in the first part.
+A single paradigm approach has serious disadvantages so various modelling approaches that allows a mixture of 2 or more computational models have been proposed in literature.
+To help investigating such approaches the various aspects of system-level modelling will be discussed in in Chapter 5.
+This Chapter will serve as a guide for Chess in assessment of future developments.
+In Chapter 6 a number of existing projects and models will be described and analyzed using the classifications and ideas found in the first part.
+This thesis ends with conclusions on the type of approaches there are, and which of these can be valuable for Chess.